 Arthur Mamou-Mani is a French architect and director of the award-winning practice Mamou-Mani Architects, which specialises in a new kind of digitally designed and fabricated architecture.
 He is a lecturer at the University of Westminster and owns a digital fabrica- tion laboratory called the FabPub which allows people to experiment with large 3D Printers and Laser Cutters.
 Since 2016, he is a fellow of The Royal Society for the Encouragement of Arts, Manufactures and Commerce.
 He has won the Gold Prize at the American Architec- ture Prize for the Wooden Wave project installed at Buro Happold Engineering.
 Arthur gave numerous talks including the TedX conference in the USA and has been featured in The New-York Times and Forbes.
 Mamou-Mani’s clients include ARUP, Buro Happold Engineering, Karen Millen Fashion, The Burning Man Festival, Food Ink and Imagination ltd. Prior to founding Mamou-Mani in 2011, he worked with Atelier Jean Nouvel, Zaha Hadid Architects and Proctor and Matthews Architects.

-Innovation und Transformation, Vernetzung und Kooperation
+Internationalisierung und Wachstum, Vernetzung und Kooperation

-Allgemein, Bühne und Sichtbarkeit, Kreativität und Regionalentwicklung, Vernetzung und Kooperation
+Kreativität und Regionalentwicklung, Vernetzung und Kooperation